 Avondale Mutual Aid provides various services, including getting items to people in need with infants and people experiencing homelessness.
 You can volunteer or make donations.
 The group shares updates on Instagram.
 Website.

-Bernie’s Book Bank provides free, quality book to under-served children in and around Chicago.
+Bernie’s Book Bank provides free, quality books to underserved children in and around Chicago.
 Every child who participates gets a free bag of books every year.
 The organization has given away more than 20 million books so far.
-You can donate new and gently used books at more than 150 locations.
+You can donate new and gently used books at more than 120 locations.
 You can volunteer.
-Or you can make a monetary donation.
+You can make a monetary donation.
 Website.

-Brave Space Alliance is a Black- and trans-led LGBTQ center that is based in Hyde Park but works with neighbors throughout Chicago.
+Brave Space Alliance is a Black- and trans-led LGBTQ center that is based in Hyde Park but works with people throughout Chicago.
 It runs a community pantry for people in need, offers monetary assistance to trans people of color and created a makeup room where eligible people can pick up makeup for free, among other services.
 You can volunteer.
-You can make donations of items or money.
+You can donate items or money.
 Website.